 A Journal Format Form or a Journal Entry is an accounting form that is used to record income, expenses, assets, and liabilities.
 The things recorded on this form are listed chronologically by date and posted accordingly in particular accounts in a generl ledger.
 Journal Format Forms or a Journal Entries are widely used by businesses, institutions and households alike.

-FREE 5+ Journal Format Forms in XLS
+FREE 5+ Journal Format Forms in Excel

 1. Journal (Entry) Format Form Sample